open-guides/og-aws/README.md

 	-	[S3QL](https://github.com/s3ql/s3ql) ([discussion](https://news.ycombinator.com/item?id=10150684)) is a Python implementation that offers data de-duplication, snap-shotting, and encryption, but only one client at a time.
 	-	[ObjectiveFS](https://objectivefs.com/) ([discussion](https://news.ycombinator.com/item?id=10117506)) is a commercial solution that supports filesystem features and concurrent clients.
 -	If you are primarily using a VPC, consider setting up a [VPC Endpoint](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html) for S3 in order to allow your VPC-hosted resources to easily access it without the need for extra network configuration or hops.
 -	**Cross-region replication:** S3 has [a feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) for replicating a bucket between one region and a another.
-Note that S3 is already highly replicated within one region, so usually this isn’t necessary, except for compliance or latency reasons.
+Note that S3 is already highly replicated within one region, so usually this isn’t necessary for durability, but it could be useful for compliance (geographically distributed data storage), lower latency, or as a strategy to reduce region-to-region bandwidth costs by mirroring heavily used data in a second region.

 ### S3 Gotchas and Limitations

 -	🔸For many years, there was a notorious [**100-bucket limit**](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_s3) per account, which could not be raised and caused many companies significant pain.
 As of 2015, you can [request increases](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-s3-introduces-new-usability-enhancements/).
-You can ask for a raise in the number of buckets but it will still be capped (generally below ~1000 per account).
+You can ask to increase the limit, but it will still be capped (generally below ~1000 per account).
 -	🔸Be careful not to make implicit assumptions about transactionality or sequencing of updates to objects.
 Never assume that if you modify a sequence of objects, the clients will see the same modifications in the same sequence, or if you upload a whole bunch of files, that they will all appear at once to all clients.
 -	🔸S3 has an [**SLA**](https://aws.amazon.com/s3/sla/) with 99.9% uptime.
 If you use S3 heavily, you’ll inevitably see occasional error accessing or storing data as disks or other infrastructure fail.
 Availability is usually restored in seconds or minutes.
 Although availability is not extremely high, as mentioned above, durability is excellent.
 -	🔸After uploading, any change that you make to the object causes a full rewrite of the object, so avoid appending-like behavior with regular files.